stack-of-tasks/install-sot/README.md

 ===========

 To start the installation, you should
+1/ Set your version of ROS
-1/ Set your LAAS user account
+2/ Set your LAAS user account (optional)
-2/ call:
+3/ call:
 install_sot.sh ros-unstable level_to_start

 If ros is installed, as well as git and doxygen,